Incoming Connection Dialog

 The dialog is available only when the PHP plugin is enabled.
 The plugin is activated by default.
 If the plugin is disabled, enable it on the Plugins page as described in Managing plugins.

-The upper psrt of the dialog box is read-only and shows the host and port where the script is executed, the path to the script relative to the server document root, and the absolute path to the script on the server.
+The upper part of the dialog is read-only and shows the host and port where the script is executed, the path to the script relative to the server document root, and the absolute path to the script on the server.

-In this dialog box, either specify the path mappings manually or import them from the relevant deployment configuration.
+In this dialog, either specify the path mappings manually or import them from the relevant deployment configuration.
 Learn more at Creating a PHP Debug Server Configuration, Configuring Synchronization with a Web Server, and Zero-Configuration Debugging.